-The Council has signed memorandums of understanding with two prominent NGOs, the Alliance for Responsible Mining (ARM) and The Diamond Development Initiative (DDI).
-These function as focal points, to demonstrate to the world that the Responsible Jewellery Council cares about the small-scale miner.
+In context to diamonds, the Council has signed a memorandum of understanding with The Diamond Development Initiative (DDI).
+It function as a focal point, to demonstrate to the world that the Responsible Jewellery Council cares about the small-scale miner.

-These relationships are particularly effective from an ethical jewelry marketing point of view.
-They allow the mainstream jewelry trade to loudly, boldly declare just how much they are doing, magnifying the impact of these two small programs in a continual flow of positive stories.
+These relationships allow the mainstream jewelry trade to loudly, boldly declare just how much they are doing, magnifying the impact their concern for small scale diamonds in continual flow of positive stories.

 Let me put it another way, more bluntly: